rocktronica/heartballoon.wedding/sections/where-to-stay.md

 ### 1. Gardener Ranch

-If you are immediate family or in the wedding party, you are invited to stay onsite at **[Gardener Ranch](https://www.gardenerranch.com/weddings-accommodations.htm)**.
+If you are immediate family or in the wedding party, you are invited to stay onsite at ***[Gardener Ranch](https://www.gardenerranch.com/weddings-accommodations.htm)***.
 Once you RSVP, we will reach out to you with more information about lodging.

 ### 2. Carmel Valley Lodge

-For anyone who's not staying onsite, we recommend **[Carmel Valley Lodge](https://www.valleylodge.com/?utm_source=google&utm_medium=GMB)**.
+For anyone who's not staying onsite, we recommend ***[Carmel Valley Lodge](https://www.valleylodge.com/?utm_source=google&utm_medium=GMB)***.
 Carmel Valley Lodge is located across the street from Gardener Ranch and has been recently renovated.

 ### 3. Hidden Valley Inn

-**[Hidden Valley Inn](https://visithiddenvalleyinn.com/)** is a Bed and Breakfast on the same street as Gardener Ranch with good reviews, but we have not viewed the space personally.
+***[Hidden Valley Inn](https://visithiddenvalleyinn.com/)*** is a Bed and Breakfast on the same street as Gardener Ranch with good reviews, but we have not viewed the space personally.

 ### 4. Blue Sky Lodge

-**[Blue Sky Lodge](https://blueskylodge.com/)** is 1 mile down the street from Gardener Ranch, but we have not viewed the space personally.
+***[Blue Sky Lodge](https://blueskylodge.com/)*** is 1 mile down the street from Gardener Ranch, but we have not viewed the space personally.

 ### 💡Don't Drink and Drive

-We want this weekend to be remembered for lots of celebrations and fun.
+We want this weekend to be remembered for lots of celebrations and fun and we know a lot of you will be driving a good distance to enjoy it with us.
 Don't drink and drive wherever you end up staying.
 Be safe!